 No form of liquid, gel, aerosol, glitter, powder or paint may be used that will physically alter the surface of the tarkett floor.
 (For more details on what is allowed please contact our office). * Note: Rosen must be self-contained and cannot be applied on shoes on the tarkett floor.
 If a dance is requesting to use rosin, Rainbow must know upon registration so that schedule adjustments can be made to clean up the tarkett residue post-performance.
 There will be a point deduction if Rainbow is not notified about the rosin usage and the tarkett floor is affected during the act.
 If the stage is littered during a performance, dancers are expected to clean the stage completely of all debris in ONE MINUTE or less.
 A one-point deduction will be given to any act that does not clean up the stage within the one minute time limit.
 A one point deduction will also be given to an act that uses a substance that is not permitted and creates a safety hazard on the tarkett floor.

-Dancers must perform in their scheduled order unless permission is given for costume changes.
+DANCERS MUST be ready to perform at least 1 hour prior to their first scheduled performance, Dancers must perform in their scheduled order unless permission is given for costume changes.
 Points may be deducted from acts that do not comply.
 Dancers who do not perform within 10 acts of their given scheduled time may be ineligible for Overall High Point awards.
 The only exception to this rule is if the Rainbow office administration has prior notification or the Competition Director has pre-approved the delay.
 If the stage is littered during an act, please be ready to clean it up immediately following the performance.
 In addition, dancers must perform their ENTIRE act on the stage.
 Performer may not enter or exit the stage from anywhere other than the wings.
 Starting the performance from the audience or ending in the audience is also not permitted.
 Jumping off the front of the stage is not permitted.
 Running in front of the judges’ table or approaching the panel of judges is also not allowed.
 No gifts can be presented to the judges in conjunction with a performance.
 For safety purposes, props and performers should never come within 30 cm from the edge of the stage.
 No props or any items may be thrown from the stage into the audience.
 Special stage or house lighting will not be provided for any performance.
 Rehearsing on stage prior to the start of a competition or after the completion of a competition day is strictly prohibited.
 At no time are teachers, parents or dancers allowed to practice, rehearse or meet on stage. *By not abiding by the previously stated rules, this may result in a one-point deduction from each judge.

 Contestants will be judged by a panel of previously selected judges and all entrants agree that all decisions of those judges are final.
 All entrants agree that the time, manner and method of judging the competition will be solely within the discretion of the directors and producers of RAINBOW NATIONAL DANCE COMPETITION.
 Any protest must be in writing, signed and received by the competition director within 30 minutes of the performance of the routine in question and at least 30 minutes prior to awards.
 All score sheets and Judges commentary for troupes will be available to Studio Directors Only, and are online through the studio centre only.
 Score sheets and Judges commentary for all solos and Duet/trios registered through the Parent Centre will be available after the competition through the Parent Centre.